gatling/gatling/src/sphinx/http/http_check.rst

 *expected* is a function that returns a sequence of values of the same type of the previous step (extraction or transformation).

-.. note:: In case of no verifying step is defined, a ``exists`` is added implicitly.
+.. note:: In the case where no verifying step is defined, a ``exists`` is added implicitly.

 .. _http-check-saving: